RabbitSnore/rehearsal/README.md

 # Practice Makes Perfect: Effects of Mere Rehearsal on Lay Judgments of Confessions

-This repository contains analysis code for a study on the rehearsal of confessions.
+this repository contains analysis code for a study on the rehearsal of confessions. the supplemental materials for this project are hosted in this github repository and on the open science framework (https://osf.io/8akxz/).